encord-team/encord-active/README.md

 encord-active import project
 ```

+The command will allow you to search through your Encord projects and choose which one to import.

 ### Other options

 > There are also options for importing projects from, e.g,.
 KITTI and CVAT.
 Find more details in [the documentation][encord-active-docs-workflow-import-data].